openstack/heat/doc/source/admin/stack-domain-users.rst

    in the stack domain are still assigned the ``heat_stack_user`` role, so the API surface they can access is limited through the :file:`policy.json` file.
-   For more  information, see `OpenStack Identity documentation`_.
+   For more  information, see :keystone-doc:`OpenStack Identity documentation
+   <>`.

 #.
 When API requests are processed, the Orchestration service performs
    an internal lookup, and allows stack details for a given stack to be